BCarnaval/dvmc-impurity-solver/README.md

 - OrbitalAntiParallel (not OrbitalGeneral or OrbitalParallel)
 - Hubbard model

-The present authors (Maxime Charlebois and Antoine de Lagrave) only work on these changes and not on the original mVMC package.
+The present authors (Maxime Charlebois, Peter Rosenberg and Antoine de Lagrave) only work on these changes and not on the original mVMC package.
 You can find the original README and authors of mVMC at the end of this document.